antmicro/topwrap/docs/source/examples.md

 The generated signal can be used in a FPGA or connected to a physical port on a board.

 :::{note}
-To connect the I/O signals to specific FPGA pins, you must use mappings in a constraints file.
+To connect I/O signals to specific FPGA pins, you must use mappings in a constraints file.
 See `zynq.xdc` used in the setup and modify it accordingly.
 :::

 (examples-PWM-usage)=